 In July, 1969, a pilot committee met for the planning of an organization of a beekeeping association for McMinn and Meigs Counties.
 Those present included beekeepers David and Lois Robinson, Normand Wade, Philip Quinsenberry, R.J.
-Knirr, TN State Apiarist Karl Teasley, and McMinn County extension Agent, J. Huse Martin.
+Knirr, TN State Apiarist Carl Teasley, and McMinn County extension Agent, J. Huse Martin.

 The Purpose for the association was for education and its goal was to help those with an interest in beekeeping establish a good foundation by teaching the principles of beekeeping.
 Its hope was to also help build relationships of beekeepers within the community.